 It is easy for reports like these to be lost as mere ideals, rather than action points.
 To avoid that problem, we have tried to give as pragmatic and clear of instructions as possible, to have laid groundwork with many of the associated offices, and to have thought through responsibilities and budget constraints wherever possible.
-We have tried to fulfill this report with the sense of duty and obligation for transformation as the times warrant.
+We have approached this task with the sense of duty and obligation for transformation as the times warrant.
 If not for slavery, we would not be able to enjoy the privileges of our positions, nor connect with the amazing stories of perseverance and love we've encountered.
 We are indebted to this shared history.
 Thus,

 1. WE RECOMMEND the coming months (August to October) incorporate important conversations, and recommendations should be discussed within all relevant campus offices with any final commitments and remarks on feasibility.
 In the meantime, QR codes should be posted, allowing the campus to use smartphone technology to read about the history of the site or proposed programming.
-In addition, findings should be integrated into links from the university history and timeline online, brochures and handouts produced by university communications, alumni, and admissions.
+In addition, findings should be integrated into links from the university history and timeline online, brochures, and handouts produced by the offices of University Communications, Alumni and Parent Engagement, and Admissions.

-2. WE RECOMMEND that this report should be circulated by the university president, and deliberated and voted on by the Board of Trustees.
+2. WE RECOMMEND that this report should be circulated by the University President, and deliberated and voted on by the Board of Trustees.
 The Trustees should, in their fall meeting assembled, vote on a resolution that acknowledges the university's historical harms, reckons with its injustices, and recommends actions found in this report.
-The chair of the Board of Trustees and university president will publicly communicate the university's plans following that vote.
+The chair of the Board of Trustees and University President will publicly communicate the university's plans following that vote.
 At that time, relevant personnel on campus will consult with the Chief Diversity Officer to create a specific timeline and accountability system to ensure approved recommendations are completed in a timely fashion.